Burnaby's Award Winning Chiropractor

 If you are unsatisfied, we will give you a 100% refund in exchange for the orthotics within two months of receiving them.

-Why don’t my custom orthotics fit in my shoe?
+My custom orthotics don’t fit in my shoe?

 The most common reason this occurs is since the shoes already have a prefabricated insole inside of them.